How Much Is 10g Butter

 The Importance of Accurate Measurement in Baking and Cooking

-Accurate measurements are paramount, especially in baking.
+Accurate measurements are essential, especially in baking.
 Baking is a science, and the precise ratio of ingredients significantly impacts the final result.
 A small discrepancy in the amount of fat, like butter, can alter the texture, rise, and overall taste of your baked goods.
 Too little butter can result in a dry, crumbly product, while too much can lead to a greasy or heavy texture.

 10g of Butter in Recipes: Examples and Applications